meetgoat/emily-carr-email-templates/README.md

 - CSS changes won't apply across templates.
 That means you will have to copy and paste your changes across templates if you want consistency.
 - CSS is difficult to edit within the editor.
 It needs to be uncompiled for Mailchimp to implement it, which means you have a very long block of code to scan through.
-- You can't autoprefix your code or manage it easily without extensive knowledge of CSS.
+- You can't autoprefix your code or manage it easily.

-It's __highly__ recommended to process your templates through PHP to not only save time but make sure your CSS meets coding standards.
+It's __highly__ recommended to process your templates through PHP not only save time but to make sure your CSS meets coding standards.
 I've tried to write this guide out so a non-developer can generate email templates, but feel free to contact us at [developers@meetgoat.com](mailto:developers@meetgoat.com) if things are unclear.

 <!-- This development template system uses the [Twig](https://twig.symfony.com/) template engine.
 To use this repository, follow these steps: -->
 1. Make sure you have `php` and `composer` installed.